What is Bovine Johne’s Disease?

-There are three strains of JD seen in Australia.
-Traditionally the ovine strain was found mostly in sheep, the bovine strain principally in beef and dairy cattle of southern Australia and the recently discovered bison strain seen in cattle of northern Australia.
+There are three strains of JD seen in Australia: ovine (sheep), bovine (cattle), and the recently discovered bison strain.
+Traditionally the bovine strain can be found in beef and dairy cattle of southern Australia while the bison strain have been found in cattle in northern Australia.

-Over the last few years more sheep strains have been found in beef cattle, to the extent that some areas where cattle and sheep co-graze more ovine strains are found in beef cattle then bovine strains.
-Because of this we no longer refer to OJD or BJD in beef cattle just JD.
+Over the last few years more sheep strains have been found in beef cattle to the extent that some areas where cattle and sheep co-graze, more ovine strains are found in beef cattle than bovine strains.
+Because of this, we no longer refer to Ovine Johne’s Disease (OJD) or Bovine Johne’s Disease (BJD) in beef cattle, just JD.

 Infected animals develop a scour that is unresponsive to treatment and gradually waste over three to four months.
 The affected animal remains bright and alert during this time.

 Infected animals shed mycobacteria in their faeces, with animals showing clinical signs producing the most environmental contamination.